sparkfun/SparkFun_ESP32_Thing_Plus_DMX_to_LED_Shield/README.md

 This product is _**open source**_!

 Please review the LICENSE.md file for license information.

+If you have any questions or concerns on licensing, please visit the [SparkFun Forum](https://forum.sparkfun.com/index.php) and post a topic.

 Distributed as-is; no warranty is given.